holoubekm/holoubkovi/website/content/en/info/index.md

 In addition to the lunch soup (traditional beef broth with dumplings), refreshments will be served buffet-style, where hopefully everyone will be able to find something tasty 😊 A selection of meat and vegetarian dishes covering almost the entire range of preferences will be available.
 There will also be a sweet finish in the form of a wedding cake and some pastries or fruit.

-If you have any food allergy, please let us know, so we could also ensure safe food options for you.
+If you have any food allergy, please let us know, so we could ensure safe food options also for you.

 To drink, we will have carafes of water, local draft [Bernard](https://www.bernard.cz/) beer and lemonade, wine, and also some alcoholic and non-alcoholic drinks.
+A coffee machine will be available, as well as an assortment of teas.

 # What to wear?